Characterizing Particle-Like Charge Migration Dynamics with High-Harmonic Sideband Spectroscopy: Summary and Outlook

-In conclusion, we have shown that periodic CM dynamics initiated in a BrC$_4$H molecule leads to a coherent time-dependent modulation of a time-delayed HHG probe.
-This modulation is directly visible at the sub-laser-cycle level, as a function of the time delay so that the Fourier transform of the delay-dependent harmonic spectrum contains information about the character of the CM motion.
+In summary, we have shown that periodic CM dynamics initiated in a BrC$_4$H molecule leads to a coherent time-dependent modulation of a time-delayed HHG probe, reflecting the sensitivity of the HHG process to the local charge density.
+This modulation is directly visible at the sub-laser-cycle level, as a function of the time delay, so that the Fourier transform of the delay-dependent harmonic spectrum contains information about the character of the CM motion.
 In the spectral domain and over several laser cycles, the migration dynamics manifest as sidebands whose energies correspond to the sum and the difference frequencies between the driving laser and the CM.
 These sidebands constitute a background-free probe of the CM motion from which one can unambiguously extract the migration frequencies by scanning the laser wavelength.
-Interestingly, a localized, particle-like CM motion in BrC$_{4}$H is characterized by multiple sidebands, associated with $\omega_{cm}$ and $2\omega_{cm}$.
+Interestingly, a localized, particle-like CM motion in BrC$_{4}$H is characterized by multiple sidebands, associated with $\omega_{\text{CM}}$ and $2\omega_{\text{CM}}$.
 We note that the same type of periodic, particle-like CM modes are commonly found in other conjugated halocarbons~\cite{folorunso2021}, given a proper initial localized-ionization condition.
 This generality opens the door to adapting HHSS to other classes of molecules.
 Looking forward, we note that HHG has a built-in ``clock,'' with sub-cycle resolution, that can be accessed through the measurement of the phases of the harmonics (attochirp)~\cite{paul2001, mairesse2003}.
 Therefore, a full characterization of the HHSS harmonics/sidebands offers a promising path to view the CM motion with sub-cycle resolution.